-Arlen and Karen Knight's commitment to their family and the desire to make their community a better place is clear to all whom they have touched.
+Arlen and Karen's commitment to their family and the desire to make their community a better place is clear to all whom they have touched.

 The Knights were involved in many local organizations.
 Arlen was the Founder and President of the Santa Barbara County Surf Club.
 Over the years, they were committed to Montecito Early School, Crane School, Channel City Club and Montecito Country Club.

 The Knights have a long history as supporters of United Way as volunteer and employed staff, advocates and donors.
 They first became involved with United Way of Santa Barbara County in 1992 when Arlen made the sale of his business through a Charitable Remainder Trust, and with the help of friend and United Way Board member Diane Doiron designated United Way of Santa Barbara County the beneficiary.
 The gift was a win/win for their family and for the people of Santa Barbara

 Karen describes the couple's multi-faceted involvement with United Way, "We really believed in the commitment to helping children, families and the elderly of the community.
 Human Services is one of the hardest fundraising challenges, but one of the most rewarding when you realize you are truly changing lives."

 In 1993, Karen became United Way's Leadership Services Officer on a very part-time basis.
 Over the years her commitment grew and during her 15 years with United Way, Karen shared her enthusiasm for United Way's extraordinary accomplishments, particularly in the area of improving literacy among youth and the underprivileged.
 "When you give a child or an adult the gift of literacy, you transform their educational and/or work experience forever," explains Karen.